jesusepfvazquez/jesusepfvazquez/content/authors/admin/_index.md

 title: Jesus E. Vazquez
 ---

-Jesus is currently a Ph.D. candidate in Biostatistics at the University of North Carolina.
-Jesus' dissertation will focus on the formulation of longitudinal models aimed to accurately measure the progression of mentally degenerative diseases such as Huntington's Disease.
-Together, with Dr. Garcia's Lab, we aim to explore this area of study so that treatment of these mentally degenerative diseases can be developed by providing the necessary mathematical tools.
+I'm a Ph.D. candidate in Biostatistics at the University of North Carolina - Chapel Hill.
+My dissertation will propose new longitudinal models aimed to accurately measure the progression of mentally degenerative diseases such as Huntington's Disease.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/test.png" "newtab" >}}CV{{< /staticref >}}.